Call us now:

 A major watershed in the history of Thailand legal announcements on immigration enforcement was the Destination Thailand Visa announcement (DTV) which took force from June 2024.
 Thailand has become the first country to issue a visa which specifically identifies digital nomads, freelancers and remote workers.

-The destination Thailand visa is valid for five years and permits multiple entries, each entry limited to a stay of no more than 180 days.
-For digital nomads in Thailand, they must have an annual income of not less than 500,000 THB and valid health insurance.
-It doesn’t allow direct employment at Thai organisations, but does grant legality of residence for remote work associated with foreign bodies.
+The Destination Thailand visa is valid for five years and allows multiple entries, with each stay limited to 180 days.
+Digital nomads in Thailand must have an annual income of at least 500,000 THB and valid health insurance.
+This visa does not permit direct employment with Thai organizations but grants legal residence for remote work with foreign entities.

-One of the key considerations for hanging onto your money as a digital nomad in Thailand is tax.
-Pursuant to Section 41 of the Revenue Code, anyone spending over 180 days in Thailand in one tax year is treated as a tax resident.
-Residents are taxable on income from, or brought into, Thailand.
+One key consideration for digital nomads in Thailand is tax.
+According to Section 41 of the Revenue Code, anyone spending over 180 days in Thailand in one tax year is considered a tax resident.
+Residents are taxed on income from, or brought into, Thailand.

-But now, under Amendment No. 54 of the Revenue Code (applicable in 2024), a new and more flexible regime was created: foreign-sourced income is taxable if it stays remitted into Thailand within that fiscal year.
-This amendment is a big win for digital nomads who earn income overseas and want to plan how the remittances are made back home.
+Under Amendment No. 54 of the Revenue Code (effective in 2024), a new and more flexible regime was introduced: foreign-sourced income is taxed if it is remitted into Thailand within the fiscal year.
+This amendment benefits digital nomads who earn income overseas and want to control how remittances are made.

-Thailand also has Double Taxation Agreement (DTA) with over 60 countries that discourage double taxation on income which is already taxed in another jurisdiction.
-Legal advice has become critical to ascertain the proper application of these tax treaties, since residency status along with timing is key to whether a remittance would be liable or not.
+Thailand also has Double Taxation Agreements (DTAs) with over 60 countries to prevent double taxation on income already taxed elsewhere.
+Legal advice is crucial to ensure the proper application of these tax treaties, as residency status and timing determine whether a remittance is taxable.

 Thais need to pay annual personal income tax by 31 March of the subsequent calendar year.
 The tax rate is progressive from 0% to 35%.

-Foreigners who meet the tax resident test need to keep records of sources of their income and taxes paid abroad when they want to utilize double taxation agreement.
-In reality, the belief that income earned online is tax-free (especially when it’s made while traveling) is a common mistake of many digital nomads.
-Revenue Department: but, digital activities carried out in Thailand may be
+Foreigners who meet the tax resident test must keep records of their income sources and taxes paid abroad to utilize the double taxation agreement.
+Many digital nomads mistakenly believe that income earned online, especially while traveling, is tax-free.
+However, the Revenue Department clarifies that digital activities carried out in Thailand may be taxable.

-Compliance with remittance and reporting rules is therefore critical for digital nomads in Thailand, ensuring lawful fiscal conduct and protection from penalties.
+Compliance with remittance and reporting rules is essential for digital nomads in Thailand to ensure lawful fiscal conduct and protection from penalties.

 Get expert legal guidance.

-Pursuant to the Foreign Business Act B.E.
-2542 (1999) (FBA), there are certain business activities that a foreigner is prohibited from conducting without registration or licensing as prescribed therein.
-Digital nomads in Thailand who plan to serve Thai customers, hire employees or invoice locally need to set up a Thai limited company or become BOI-promoted.
+Under the Foreign Business Act B.E.
+2542 (1999) (FBA), certain business activities are prohibited for foreigners without registration or licensing.
+Digital nomads in Thailand who plan to serve Thai customers, hire employees, or invoice locally must establish a Thai limited company or become BOI-promoted.

-Operating without being registered or holding a work permit even for online activities may be considered illegal under the Alien Working Act B.E.
+Operating without proper registration or a work permit, even for online activities, may be considered illegal under the Alien Working Act B.E.
 2551.
-Setting up a tax-compliant structure will also guarantee transparency for tax reporting and immigration status and access to local banking.
+Setting up a tax-compliant structure ensures transparency for tax reporting, immigration status, and access to local banking.

 For digital nomads in Thailand, immigration compliance is vital.
 Thailand’s immigration system is strictly enforced.
 Under the Immigration Act B.E.
 2522, foreigners must report their address every 90 days and renew their stay before expiry.
 Overstaying a visa results in fines and, for prolonged cases, bans from re-entry for up to ten years.